Marte Mjøs Persen: 2022

 On 17 June, Mjøs Persen announced that the government would be focusing on giving full time workers a priority in working life with new legislation that full time should be the "main rule".
 She stated: "It is important to make the best possible use of the opportunities in the workforce, especially now that so many Norwegian companies are reporting a shortage of qualified labour.
 If many of those who work part-time can work more, it will make a significant contribution".

 After aircraft engineers went on strike on 18 June, the negotiating parts were unable to reach an agreed settlement.
-On 28 June, Mjøs Persen announced that the strike had ended after she had called for a forced wage board.
+On 28 June, Mjøs Persen announced that the strike had ended after she had called for a compulsory wage arbitration.
 Following the announcement, she stated: "I am not happy that the responsibility for the consequences of the conflict has been shifted to the government in this way".
 As the strike also effected ambulance aircraft, causing mass delays in hospital appointments, she commented: "Strikes and lockouts have major consequences for many.
 Many of the consequences that we see are unfortunately something we have to live with when the social partners use legal means, but it is also the parties' responsibility and choice to reach an agreement and avoid the strike having consequences for third parties more than what is affordable to have, and consequences for life and health are something that should definitely be avoided.
 You as a party have the opportunity to avoid it, both by taking strikes and using dispositions, but unfortunately the parties did not".

-Mjøs Persen again put forward a forced wage board in order to prevent a strike in the petroleum industry, where an increasing number of oil workers had signalled a strike, effective from 9 July.
-Persen presented the forced wage board on 5 July, effectively ending the strike before it even began.
+Mjøs Persen again put forward a compulsory wage arbitration in order to prevent a strike in the petroleum industry, where an increasing number of oil workers had signalled a strike, effective from 9 July.
+Persen presented the compulsory wage arbitration on 5 July, effectively ending the strike before it even began.
 She reasoned that it was "unreasonable to go on strike due to the current situation in Europe" and called it "indefensible to shut down the gas production".